 - Encourage use of blue light filtering glasses

 Screen time can open children up to incredible educational, social, and fun opportunities – and wearing kids blue light glasses allows them to protect their eyes while making the most of their devices.
-Explore our range of kids’ frames to find the perfect pair of children’s blue light blocking glasses.
+Explore our range of kids’ frames to find the perfect pair of children’s blue light filtering glasses.